Al Ahly SC: Invading Africa (1980–1990)

-Al Ahly reached a continental final again in 1984, this time in the African Cup Winners' Cup against Canon Yaoundé.
-Al-Ahly won on penalties in the Cameroonian capital after a 1–1 draw in both games.
-The 1984–85 season was one of the best seasons in the history of Al Ahly, as the Red Giants won the cup and the league, as well as winning the African Cup Winners Cup for the second time in a row by defeating Leventis United 2–1 on aggregate.
-For the third time in a row, Al Ahly won the African Cup Winners' Cup in 1986 after winning the league, by defeating AS Sogara in the final 3–2 on aggregate, with Taher Abouzeid scoring two goals and Magdi Abdel Ghani scoring once.
+Al-Ahly reached a continental final again in 1984, this time in the African Cup Winners' Cup against Canon Yaoundé.
+Al-Ahly won on penalties after a 1–1 draw in both games.
+The 1984–85 season was one of the best seasons in the history of Al Ahly, as the club won the cup and the league, as well as winning the African Cup Winners Cup for the second time in a row by defeating Leventis United 2–1 on aggregate.
+For the third time in a row, Al Ahly won the African Cup Winners' Cup in 1986 after winning the league, by defeating AS Sogara in the final 3–2 on aggregate.

-Al Ahly won the Egyptian League in the 1986–87 season under the management of the coach Taha Ismail.
-The competition with Zamalek continued until the last round, when Al Ahly was two points ahead.
-The club was able to beat Zamalek in the last round 2–1 with two goals scored by Ayman Shawky.
+Al-Ahly won the Egyptian League in the 1986–87 season under the management of the coach Taha Ismail.
+Al Ahly won the league being two points ahead of Zamalek after being tied in the standings before the last match.
+The club was able to beat Zamalek in the last round 2–1.

-Al Ahly won the 1987 African Cup of Champions Clubs by defeating Al-Hilal Club in the final.
+Al-Ahly won the 1987 African Cup of Champions Clubs by defeating Al-Hilal Club in the final.
 The first leg was a 0–0 draw played on 29 November in the Sudanese capital Khartoum, attended by 50,000 Sudanese and 500 Egyptian spectators.
-The second leg was held on 18 December at the Cairo Stadium in the presence of 80,000 spectators, and ended 2–0 for Al Ahly.
-Jamal Thaalab scored an own goal and Ayman Shawky scored the second goal.
+The second leg was held on 18 December at the Cairo Stadium in the presence of 80,000 spectators, with Al Ahly winning 2–0.
 Three days after the match, club legend Mahmoud El Khatib decided to retire after 17 years at the club, in a press conference attended by a large crowd of journalists.